-- 57. By virtue of section 307D(1), no statutory disclosure is required for information which it would be a breach against an order made by a Hong Kong court or any provisions of other Hong Kong statutes to disclose.
-For example, under section 30 of the Prevention of Bribery Ordinance, it is unlawful for a person to disclose details of an investigation of the Independent Commission Against Corruption, except for disclosure matters which are carved out from that prohibition.
+62. By virtue of section 307D(1), no statutory disclosure is required for information where disclosure would breach an order made by a Hong Kong court or any provisions of other Hong Kong statutes.
+For example, under section 30 of the Prevention of Bribery Ordinance (Cap.
+201), it is unlawful for a person to disclose details of an investigation of the Independent Commission Against Corruption, except for disclosure matters which are carved out from that prohibition.
 If a corporation or any of its officers is subject to an investigation by the ICAC and such investigation constitutes inside information, disclosure would not be required to the extent that it is prohibited statutorily.
-Nonetheless, disclosure of other information which would not contravene the relevant statutory requirement is still required. - 58.
-The Safe Harbour under section 307D(1) does not apply to information the disclosure of which is prevented by a contractual duty.
+Nonetheless, disclosure of other information which would not contravene the relevant statutory requirement is still required.

+63. The Safe Harbour under section 307D(1) does not apply to information the disclosure of which is prevented by contract.
 A corporation cannot justify not making the disclosure by virtue of the terms of an agreement which require the parties entering into the agreement not to disclose information about the agreement or the transaction that is the subject of the agreement.
 The terms and conditions of a contract do not override the statutory requirement.